r-mccarty/tremor-dashboard/memory-bank/activeContext.md

 - Identify areas for potential enhancement or customization
 - Consider creating additional documentation for complex features
 - Evaluate how to integrate Feature Flat fonts into the application
-- Consider creating a typography system that leverages all available fonts
+- Consider creating a typography system that leverages all available fonts (Colfax, Barlow, Simplon BP)
 - Document best practices for font usage across different UI components
+- Test the Simplon BP font implementation across different components

 ## Active Decisions and Considerations
 - **Documentation Structure**: Organized Memory Bank files according to the specified hierarchy
 - **Content Detail Level**: Balanced between high-level overview and specific implementation details
 - **Project Understanding**: Based on available files and structure, without running the application yet
-- **Font System Strategy**: Added Feature Flat fonts to complement existing Colfax and Barlow fonts
+- **Font System Strategy**: Added Feature Flat and Simplon BP fonts to complement existing Colfax and Barlow fonts
 - **Typography Hierarchy**: Considering how to structure typography with multiple font families for different UI elements

 ## Important Patterns and Preferences